Keep your home sparkling clean with these 5 easy suggestions

 Make your bed

 Pro tip: Less is more when it comes to bedding.
-Sure lots of pillows and throws look great but sticking to the essentials will get you finishing up the chore quicker.
+Sure, lots of pillows and throws look great.
+But sticking to the essentials will get you to finish up the chore quicker.
 Invest in good pillows, blankets, and duvet sets and you’re good to go.

 Do the laundry

 There’s nothing worse than a pile of dirty laundry that’s waiting to be washed, dried, ironed, and folded at once.
 Make it part of your daily routine so you’re taking care of one task on a day-to-day basis.
 You might run the washing machine or dryer once a week, but dedicate other days to folding, ironing, and sorting.
 Make it a point to put away a complete load as soon as it’s done.
 Or it will lie in the machine for days.

 Pro tip: For an extra clean home, launder more than just your clothes.
 Wash bedding, curtains, cushion covers, shoes, and towels regularly.
 Separate your load by color to avoid ruining them, and read labels carefully.
 Some materials cannot be thrown into the machine with the rest and need to be hand-washed or dry-cleaned.

 Things get tougher when there are more people living in a home.
 And it gets harder to clean according to different people’s schedules and timings.
 The key is to incorporate it into the household routine and get the whole family or roommates involved.
 Teach children to pick up after themselves.
 Put their toys away after they are done playing, and take part in easy chores.
 This can be as simple as taking the trash out, cleaning their room, or loading the dishwasher.